ionizedgirl/smashquote/README.md

 smashquote - Removes C-like quotes from byte slices

-`smashquote` removes C-like quotes form byte slices.
+`smashquote` removes C-like quotes and escape sequences from byte slices.
 Specifically, it understands the bash `$''` format.
 Unlike [snailquote](https://github.com/euank/snailquote), smashquote works on byte slices.
 It is intended for use in command line utilities and argument parsing where [OsString](std::ffi::OsString) handling may be desired,